-FORMAT OF OUR MEETINGS:
+FORMAT OF OUR MEETINGS

 In the past we have focused on esoteric studies, spiritual biographies, the three-fold social order, current cultural trends, and other topics inviting an anthroposophical approach.
 We were very interested, at one time, in taking turns giving individual presentations on special subjects.
 Some of our members have been very knowledgeable, and had interesting points of view.
 In addition, the challenge of preparing and delivering a presentation was good training for all of us.
 More recently, however, we have come to feel that lectures given by one person while the rest listen is not sufficiently active.
-So, for some time, we have chosen a series by Rudolf Steiner (mostly later works) and, after individually working on a chapter at home over the previous month, we discuss it during the meeting.
+So, for some time, we have chosen a series by Rudolf Steiner (mostly later works) and, after individually working on a lecture at home over the previous month, we bring the fruits of this to the meeting.
 Currently, this seems to be more engaging for everyone.

 Lastly, we have a brief business meeting to address future action, practical logistics, and any financial considerations.
-The meeting closes with a repeat of the verse that had been contributed in the beginning.
+Here we also share announcements about any local activities that are coming up.